rootm0s/UUB/README.md

 Not designed to be stealthy, but it's for sure possible!
 This is a demo in Python, just to display how it works.

+You need to build the uihack python file to an executable, make sure it stays in *dist* folder.
+Once you created the uihack executable, you can launch uiaccess.py from a non-elevated command prompt.

+`python build.py uihack.py`

-Creds to:
+#### Creds to:
  * https://tyranidslair.blogspot.com/2019/02/accessing-access-tokens-for-uiaccess.html

- More UAC bypasses:
+ #### More UAC bypasses:
   * https://github.com/rootm0s/WinPwnage
   * https://github.com/hfiref0x/UACME